AngelSayani/Advanced-Registry-Forensic-Lab/lab-exercises-updated.md

 **Learning Objective:** Develop a methodical approach to security investigation following industry best practices.

-## Phase 8: Validation and Verification

-### Exercise 8: Validate Findings

-1. Complete all previous exercises
-2. Run `validation.ps1` as Administrator
-3. Ensure you've identified at least 5 different persistence techniques
-4. Aim for a score of at least 70%

-**Learning Objective:** Verify the completeness of a security investigation to ensure no threats are missed.

-## Phase 9: Cloud Security Considerations
+## Phase 10: Cloud Security Considerations

-### Exercise 9: Apply On-premises Findings to Cloud Security
+### Exercise 10: Apply On-premises Findings to Cloud Security

 1. Based on your registry forensics investigation, open the file `terraform/security_improvements.tf` in a text editor
 2. Write at least three Terraform resources that would enhance the security of the cloud deployment